History of the Jews in Belarus: Soviet Union pre-1941

-While this effort partially worked fears over lack of resources, lack of social mobility, poverty and other issues led to a slow rise in intra-national animosity and particularly antisemitism.
-But the previous Soviet attempts to make get rid of antisemitism also made it an unspeakable topic meaning discussion of class and wealth in the 1920's often became proxies for discussion of ethnicity and race, and that it was harder for the Soviet authorities to directly handle the problem.
+While this effort partially worked; fears over lack of resources, no social mobility, poverty, and other issues led to a slow rise in intra-national animosity, particularly Antisemitism.
+The previous Soviet attempts to mute Antisemitism, however, also made it an unspeakable topic, meaning discussion of class and wealth in the 1920's often became proxies for discussion of ethnicity and race.
+This outlawing also made it harder for Soviet authorities to directly handle the problem.

-During the period of the New Economic Policy (1921-1928) Judaism in Belarus struggled under the weight of the frequent economic struggles as the frequent economic crises of the era continuously led to policies which particularly hurt the Belarusian Jews.
-Even though many in the communist government stressed the need for Jewish inclusion and modernization many Jews were relegated to lower class position in society.
-At this time the Belarusian Jews mostly worked in Light Industry which was disproportionately targeted by the Soviets for increases in productivity, leading to Jews disproportionately being part of Soviet working class movements opposed to the New Economic Policy and thus them being targeted more by programs meant to vilify those opposed to the policy.
+During the period of the New Economic Policy (1921-1928), Judaism in Belarus struggled under the weight of frequent economic struggles as the constant economic crises of the era led to several policies which particularly hurt Belarusian Jews.
+Even though many in the Communist government stressed the need for Jewish inclusion and modernization, many Jews were relegated to lower-class positions in society.
+At this time, Belarusian Jews most commonly worked in Light Industry which was disproportionately targeted by the Soviets for increases in productivity, leading to Jews being in the majority figures of Soviet working-class movements opposed to the New Economic Policy.
+This in turn, resulted in them being targeted further by programs intended to vilify those against the policy.

 During the first years of Soviet power in Belarus, in the 1920s, Yiddish was an official language in East Belarus along with Belarusian, Polish and Russian.
 Yakov Gamarnik, a Ukrainian Jew, was First Secretary of the Communist Party of Belorussia (i.e. the de facto head of state) from December 1928 to October 1929.
 However, the Soviet policy later turned against the Jews (see Stalin's antisemitism).